Complex hypergeometric functions and integrable many-body problems: Conclusions

+In the present paper we have obtained the following new results.
+Two new rational degenerations of the elliptic hypergeometric function and corresponding elliptic hypergeometric equation were discovered (Sections 3 and 4).
+These types of degenerations were missed in the earlier considerations of elliptic hypergeometric functions, see e.g. \cite{BRS,vDS2,rai:limits}.
+Taking into account that the elliptic hypergeometric integrals define superconformal indices of four-dimensional supersymmetric field theories \cite{DO,SV}, such degenerations are associated with the reductions of the original field theories to lower dimensional spaces.

+We have found new rational Calogero-Sutherland type models (Section 5), which are appearing from appropriate rational degenerations of the elliptic Ruijsenaars and van Diejen models.
+For the case related to complex hypergeometric functions we explicitly described the (new) measure with respect to which the corresponding rational Hamiltonian is Hermitian.
+This result follows from the degeneration of the Faddeev modular dilogarithm (the hyperbolic gamma function) to the complex gamma function rigorously established in \cite{Sarkissian:2020ipg}.

+We have found a new degeneration of the elliptic Selberg integral \cite{vDS} given by formula \eqref{complexS}.
+It corresponds to the Mellin-Barnes type form of some $N$-dimensional integral over the complex plane, generalizing the known complex Selberg integrals \cite{FW}, since it contains more than three free parameters.
+However, it is not known yet how to perform the transition from formula \eqref{complexS} to a multiple integral over complex plane.
+Since the Selberg integral was useful in several other fields beyond the integrable $N$-body systems \cite{FW}, we expect that our formula will find similar applications in random matrices, special functions, and so on.
+Also we would like to mention a new complicated plain hypergeometric identity given by formula \eqref{ratid1} which may be useful for applications based on the relations for very-well poised $_9F_8$ hypergeometric series.

-Concerning the physical interpretation of the derived models, one can say that they describe relativistic particles with additional discrete degrees of freedom related to the conformal spins of $2d$ CFT or $2d$ vortices.
-It would be also interesting to consider the limit from difference equations to the differential ones for the described models and find relations to the complex differential equations for hypergeometric functions \cite{MN}.
+Concerning the physical interpretation of new integrable rational $N$-body models --- they emerge as particular limiting cases of the standard relativistic quantum mechanical systems, which assumes that their physical meaning follows from the careful consideration of corresponding degenerations.
+In particular, one can say that they describe relativistic particles with additional discrete degrees of freedom related to the spins of two-dimentional conformal field theory or fluxes of the two-dimensional vortices.
+For example, similar bilateral infinite sums over the discrete magnetic charges (fluxes) emerge in the computations of three-dimensional superconformal indices \cite{KSV}.

+It would be also interesting to consider the limit from our recurrence-difference relations to the recurrence-differential equations for the described models.
+However, such a continuous limit was not considered even for the standard rational degeneration \cite{vD}, currently only the reduction to elliptic Inozemtsev model was described with known further degeneration down to the Calogero model \cite{vD2,R3}.
+Therefore it is necessary first to investigate the continuous limit of the standard rational degeneration, which we plan to do in the future work together with similar analysis for our situation.
+Moreover, it is necessary to find relations to the complex differential equations for hypergeometric functions considered in \cite{MN}.
+Another point of future interest --- it is necessary to describe degeneration of the elliptic Ruijsenaars and van Diejen models associated with the third rational limit of the elliptic hypergeometric equation \eqref{brnrat1} or \eqref{brnrat2}.